OpenBMB/UltraLink/README.md

 To generate multi-round dialogue datasets with the Multi-Round Dialogue Dataset Generator, follow these steps carefully.
 The process involves downloading Wikipedia dumps, extracting text data, and finally running the dialogue generation script.

-* **Step 1: Download Wikipedia Data Dump**
+***Step 1*: Download Wikipedia Data Dump**

 1. Visit the Wikipedia dumps page at https://dumps.wikimedia.org/backup-index.html.
 1. Identify the language version of Wikipedia you're interested in by looking for the corresponding file name prefix.
 The file names are generally formatted as xxwiki, where xx represents the language code (e.g., 'en' for English, 'fr' for French).
 1. Download the latest dump of your chosen language.
 These files can be large, so ensure you have sufficient storage space and a stable internet connection.

-* **Step 2: Extract Wikipedia Data**
+***Step 2*: Extract Wikipedia Data**

 1. With the Wikipedia dump downloaded, the next step is to extract usable text from it.
 We'll use the WikiExtractor tool for this purpose.
 1. Visit https://github.com/attardi/wikiextractor to download and review the instructions for WikiExtractor.
 1. Follow the WikiExtractor documentation to install the tool and extract the text from your downloaded Wikipedia dump.
 The output will be organized in a series of folders containing the extracted text in a more accessible format.

-* **Step 3:**
+***Step 3:***

 1. Locate the Monitor.py file within the Multi-Round Dialogue Dataset Generator's directory.
 1. Open a command line interface (CLI) and navigate to the directory containing Monitor.py.
 1. Execute the script by running:

 ```
 python Monitor.py